 12. Too much ambition?

-We always want to play at a better level then we’re currently at.
+We always want to play at a better level than we’re currently at.
 However, we all have a sneaky tendency to think we’re better than we are.
 Strive to be honest with yourself in the practice room.
-Should you really be trying to play that bebop head at 400?
+Should you really be trying to play that bebop head at quarter note = 400?
 Is playing over that tune in 7 benefiting you?
 Or, should you be working on something that will actually allow you to improve?

 13. There’s always room for improvement